exakat/exakat/docs/Annex.rst

 Exakat helps reduce the amount of error and warning that code is producing by reporting pattern that are likely to emit errors.

-59 PHP error message detailled :
+62 PHP error message detailled :

+* :ref:` Cannot use parent when current class scope has no parent <class-without-parent>`
 * :ref:`"continue" targeting switch is equivalent to "break".
 Did you mean to use "continue 2"? <continue-is-for-loop>`
 * :ref:`Access level to Bar\:\:$publicProperty must be public (as in class Foo) <raised-access-level>`
 * :ref:`Access level to c\:\:iPrivate() must be public (as in class i)  <concrete-visibility>`